 The mean figure shows that on average, female employees are earning slightly more than their male counterparts.
-This offers a slight contrast with the median figure; the mean shows the difference between the average male and female pay to be to a much lesser extent than the median figure suggests.
+This is a contrast with the median figure, the mean shows the difference between the average male and female pay to be to a much lesser extent than the median figure suggests.

-These figures indicate that there are more men on lower pay grades than there are women, but also that there are slightly more men on the highest pay grades.
+These figures indicate that there are more men on lower pay grades than there are women, but also that there are slightly more men in the higher quartiles.